You've just been assigned to a Scrum team and you don't know what's going on.

 - Create software that is testable, workable, and of high quality.

-- Provide guidance on how to create User Stories.
+- Guide how to create User Stories.

 - Keep track and estimate the time spent on User Stories.